-An outdoor adventurer's wonderland, the Sierra Nevada is a year-round pageant of snow sports, white-water rafting, hiking, cycling and rock climbing.
+An outdoor-adventurer's wonderland, the Sierra Nevada is a year-round pageant of snow sports, white-water rafting, hiking, cycling and rock climbing.
 Skiers and snowboarders blaze through hushed pine-tree slopes, and wilderness seekers come to escape the stresses of modern civilization.

-The eastern spine of California is a formidable but exquisite topographical barrier enclosing magnificent natural landscapes.
-And interspersed between its river canyons and 14,000ft peaks are the decomposing ghost towns left behind by California's early settlers, bubbling natural hot springs and Native American tribes that still call it home.
+With fierce granite mountains standing watch over high-altitude lakes, the eastern spine of California is a formidable but exquisite topographical barrier enclosing magnificent natural landscapes.
+And interspersed between its river canyons and 14,000ft peaks are the decomposing ghost towns left behind by California's early white settlers, bubbling natural hot springs and Native American tribes that still call it home.